civiccc/react-waypoint/README.md

 passed to the callbacks, you can determine whether the waypoint has crossed the top boundary or the bottom boundary.

+## Children

+If you don't pass children into your Waypoint, then you can think of the waypoint as a line across the page.
+Whenever that line crosses a [boundary](#offsets-and-boundaries), then the `onEnter` or `onLeave` callbacks will be called.

+When children are passed, then the waypoint's size will be determined by the size of the contained children.
+The `onEnter` callback will be called when *any* part of the children is visible in the viewport.
+The `onLeave` callback will be called when *all* children have exited the viewport.

+Deciding whether to pass children or not will depend on your use case.
+One example of when passing children is useful is for a scrollspy.
+Imagine if you want to fire a waypoint when a particularly long piece of content is visible onscreen.
+When the page loads, it is conceivable that both the top and bottom of this piece of content could lie outside of the boundaries, because the content is taller than the viewport.
+If you didn't pass children, and instead put the waypoint above or below the content, then you will not receive an `onEnter` callback (nor any other callback from this library).
+Instead, passing this long content as a child of the Waypoint would fire the `onEnter` callback when the page loads.

 ## Containing elements and `scrollableAncestor`

 React Waypoint positions its [boundaries](#offsets-and-boundaries) based on the